municz/Navbar/README.md

 ### Bonus tasks

-The task is to implement all the tasks for from bonus-1 branch and make changes in the code to make the tests pass:
+The task is to implement all the tasks for from bonus-1 and bonus-2 branches and make changes in the code to make the tests pass:

-* Implement simple DSL for defining the navigation.
+* Implement advanced DSL for defining the navigation.
 (See tests for details)

-**Bonus reward**: + 2 point.
+**Bonus reward**: + 3 point.

 #### Notes